gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 Gatsby v2 removed `postcss-cssnext` and `postcss-import` from the default postcss setup.

-Use [`gatsby-plugin-postcss`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-postcss) to specify your particular postcss configuration.
+Use [`gatsby-plugin-postcss`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-postcss) to specify your particular PostCSS configuration.

 ## Convert to either pure CommonJS or pure ES6